from the Lesson Zone

 Step 10

-Tell students, "It's midnight, and just before you went to bed your mom finished frosting a chocolate cake and placed it in the refrigerator.
-It looked delicious!"
+Tell the students, "Pretend it’s midnight.
+Just before you went to bed, your mom finished frosting a chocolate cake and put it in the refrigerator.
+It looked delicious!
+I'd like everyone to stand up and form a circle.
+We're going to sneak downstairs to get a piece of that cake!"

 Step 11

-Demonstrate movement for the listening activity.
-Start the recording with students following your lead, moving in a circle.
+Demonstrate the movement for the listening activity.
+Start the recording with students following your lead as you move in a circle.
 Don't tell the students about the scream the first time - surprise them.
-Tell them that the loud note is the moment when mom finds us in the kitchen taking that first bite of the chocolate cake.
+Tell them that the loud note is the moment when Mom finds us in the kitchen taking that first bite of the chocolate cake.

 Tip-Toe, Tip-Toe, Tip-Toe, Look... (pause and look from side to side),